List of content you will read in this article:

 Conclusion

-Throughout this blog, we have given you the most common and uncommon ways to check centos version of CentOS and Kernel you have installed on your system.
-Let us know how these steps helped you in the comments below.
+Throughout this blog, we have given you the most common and uncommon ways to check CentOS version of Linux and Kernel that you have installed on your system.
+Let us know how these steps have helped you figure out how to check CentOS version.

 People are also reading: